austin-hua/OS_IoTDataTransmission/README.md

 # IoT Data Transmission
-### Operating Systems Project 2
-Implementation of memory pages and serial communication mechanisms
+*Implementation of memory pages and serial communication mechanisms*<br>

+### Program Architecture
+./master_device : device module for master server ./slave_device  : device module for slave client ./ksocket: device module for kernel socket
+./data   : input/output data
+./user_program : user program "master" and "slave"

 ### Pre-Compilation
 Before compiling, make sure you are running the correct version of kernel.
 We are using Kernel v.
 4.14.25.
 You can check which version you are using with the command <em>uname -r</em>.
 There are fundamental differences in certain ksocket functions between older kernel versions and 4.14.25 that make backwards compatibility impossible.
 Don't learn this the hard way.
 Also, install the *libelf-dev*, *libncurses5-dev*, and *libssl-dev* packages to be able to run compile.sh.